Code-Institute-Submissions/milestone-project-36/README.md

 ##### Future changes
 I might add more features for this section.
 I might add buttons that provides external links to itunes or other links for the possible purchase.
 #### Videos section
-I am using this section to display a sample video.
-For more of the videos, I have provided the link to follow.
+I am using this section to display 2 sample youtube videos.
 #### Albums section
 I am using this section to display some music albums.
 For this, I decided to use the thumbnails of the images of the album and when hovered over, the album image becomes focused.
 ##### Future changes